Master of Music (M.M.), Doctor of Philosophy (Ph.D.)

 Applicants invited for an on-campus interview will meet with the department chair and other members of the theory faculty.

-You will also complete an audition for an Associate Instructorship.
+You will also complete a musicianship evaluation in order to determine your eligibility for an Associate Instructorship.
 Associate Instructors in music theory gain valuable teaching experience in our undergraduate courses in music theory and literature and in aural skills.
 The audition includes evaluations of:

 - Your skills in harmony, analysis, musical style, and music literature.